 - your current offense must be a moving violation other than speeding 25 miles per hour or more over the speed limit.

 You will have ninety (90) days within which to take the course and FILE WITH THE COURT A CERTIFICATE OF COMPLETION AND A COPY OF YOUR DRIVING RECORD.
 A special fee will be due and must be paid immediately upon the effective date of the application and order.
 Failure to strictly comply with the terms and conditions of the deferment order may result in the deferment being revoked and a judgment of guilty being entered and the imposition of the fine and costs of court.

-The conditions of deferment shall be 120 days without a conviction for a moving violation and payment of the deferment fee.
+The conditions of the deferment shall be 120 to 180 days without receiving a moving violation and payment of the deferment fee, and if the driver is under 25 years of age or if a driving safety course is required due to excessive speed, complete a State-approved Driving Safety Course and submit to the Court the court copy of the certificate of completion.
 The Court will set a deferment fee, usually $25.00 over the standard fine and costs for the offense.
 Failure to strictly comply with the deferment order may result in revocation of the deferment and entry of a judgment of guilty and imposition of a fine and costs.

 Show Cause and Compliance Hearing

-When you are granted Deferred Disposition, deferment pending completion of the Drivers Safety Course, or you are allowed to pay your fine and costs under an Extension/Installment Agreement, you will be set for a Compliance Hearing.
-The date and time of the hearing will be shown on the documents given you.
+When you are granted Deferred Disposition, deferment pending completion of the Driving Safety Course, or you are allowed to pay your fine and costs under an Extension/Installment Agreement, you will be set for a Compliance Hearing.
+The date and time of the hearing will be shown on the documents given to you.
 This is the only notice you will receive of this hearing.
 You must be present at this hearing unless you are excused in writing prior to the hearing.
 Unless excused, failure to attend the hearing will be treated as a failure to appear and a charge of Failure to Appear may be filed against you and a warrant for your arrest issued.